 Many time visitors do not convert in a single visit.
 Re-engage with customers in a timely manner to reduce cart abandonment.
+You can use browser push notification services to re-engage with the user.
 There are multiple ways you can re-engage with customers once they add the product to their cart:

 - Send Message: When customers add a product to the cart, you can send an onsite message to remind him of the product in the cart.